 Your vehicle will tow better, save on fuel and tyre wear with ADR approved products.

-What are some of the problems with non-certified equipment?
+What are some of the problems with non-certified equipment installed on new trailers?

 - Non-certified equipment does not have a letter of approval with a CRN.
 Your protection against cheap, untested imports is the CRN.